inajan/Module-10-HTS/01-Get_fastq_files.md

 - [Inspect the fastq files](#inspect-the-fastq-files)

 ## Find data
+First, make sure you have done the instructions described in [00-Get_started.md](00-Get_started.md) and that the "HTS" conda environment is active.

 As you have probably learned, there are many databases for HTS data.
 The two most common and comprehensive are probably [ENA - the Europoean Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home) and the [NCBI SRA database](https://www.ncbi.nlm.nih.gov/sra).

 We will use SRA today and download some public HTS data from SARS-CoV-2.
 Click on the link above to get to the main page.
 There is a separate SARS-CoV-2 version of the database.
 Find the link called "SARS-CoV-2 data (NCBI)" at the top of the page, in the pink region.
 Then click on the link on the middle of the page with a number and "SRA runs" under it.
 You should now be on a page looking something like this (if not, click [here](https://www.ncbi.nlm.nih.gov/sra/?term=txid2697049%5BOrganism:noexp%5D%20NOT%200[Mbases)):